 comprehensive assessment and development of the Plan.

-(d) Parents must be informed that, at their discretion, early
+(d) Parents must be informed that early

 environment, which may include the home or other community settings.
 Parents